MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxsqllibpaths.md

 ---

 # required metadata
-title: "Search Paths for Packages in SQL compute context"
+title: "rxSqlLibPaths function (RevoScaleR) | Microsoft Docs"
-description: " **NOTE: This new API is in pre-release mode and subject to change before final release.**  Gets the search path for the library trees for packages while executing inside the SQL server using [RxInSqlServer](rxinsqlserver.md) compute context or using T-SQL script with sp_execute_external_script stored procedure with embedded R script. "
+description: " **NOTE: This new API is in pre-release mode and subject to change before final release.**  Gets the search path for the library trees for packages while executing inside the SQL server using [RxInSqlServer](RxInSqlServer.md) compute context or using T-SQL script with sp_execute_external_script stored procedure with embedded R script. "
-keywords: "RevoScaleR, rxSqlLibPaths, use, packages, sql, install, uninstall, remove"
+keywords: "(RevoScaleR), rxSqlLibPaths, use, packages, sql, install, uninstall, remove"
-author: "HeidiSteen"
+author: "heidisteen"
-ms.author: "heidist"
 manager: "jhubbard"
-ms.date: "04/18/2017"
+ms.date: "09/07/2017"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""
 ms.assetid: ""

 # optional metadata
-#ROBOTS: ""
+ROBOTS: ""
-#audience: ""
+audience: ""
-#ms.devlang: ""
+ms.devlang: ""
-#ms.reviewer: ""
+ms.reviewer: ""
-#ms.suite: ""
+ms.suite: ""
-#ms.tgt_pltfrm: ""
+ms.tgt_pltfrm: ""
 ms.technology: "r-server"
-#ms.custom: ""
+ms.custom: ""

 ---

  #rxSqlLibPaths: Search Paths for Packages in SQL compute context

- Applies to version 9.1.0 of package RevoScaleR.

  ##Description

 **NOTE: This new API is in pre-release mode and subject to change before final release.**

-Gets the search path for the library trees for packages while executing inside the SQL server using [RxInSqlServer](rxinsqlserver.md) compute context or using T-SQL script with sp_execute_external_script stored procedure with embedded R script.
+Gets the search path for the library trees for packages while executing inside the SQL server using [RxInSqlServer](RxInSqlServer.md) compute context or using T-SQL script with sp_execute_external_script stored procedure with embedded R script.

  ##Usage